ropensci-archive/reviewer/README.md

       - is an RStudio-specific addin, whereas `reviewer` can be used outside of the RStudio environment (e.g. with your preferred text editor)
-      - shows changes in the *rendered* rmarkdown file (i.e. once it has been converted to its HTML document format). `reviewer` shows changes in the raw rmarkdown document.
+      - shows changes only in the *rendered* rmarkdown file (i.e. once it has been converted to its HTML document format). `reviewer` can show changes in either the raw rmarkdown document or its rendered output.

   - [latexdiffr](https://github.com/hughjonesd/latexdiffr) similarly
     shows differences in the *rendered* document, but uses the